anjanadevanand/toyWGN/README.md

  #### Effects of Reference Sematics

  - A function call may modify it's R6 inputs in addition to modifying the return value.
- _Note_: Advanced R reccommends that a function that return a value or modify it's R6 inputs, but not both
+ _Note_: Advanced R reccommends that a function may either return a value or modify it's R6 inputs, but not both

  - Its possible to define a `$finalize` method that deletes the private fields of an R6 object when it is deleted